-To date, the OER Grants program has distributed eight rounds of funding (in February, June and October 2016, February, July and November 2017, and June and October 2018).
-Grant recipients and projects from all eight rounds rounds are listed below.
+To date, the OER Grants program has distributed ten rounds of funding (in February, June and October 2016, February, July and November 2017, June and October 2018, May 2019, and November 2019).
+Grant recipients and projects from all ten rounds rounds are listed below.

 Round 8 | October 2018